dinde451/jarr.d1/Jarulfs_Guide.md

-Currently the information includes monster size and how it affects selection of monsters for a specific dungeon level, attack types (for information in more detail about the behavior of the monsters according to attack type, see chapter 5.5), intelligence factor, abilities to open doors and follow target around corners, and timing information.
+Currently the information includes monster size and how it affects selection of monsters for a specific dungeon level, attack types (for information in more detail about the behavior of the monsters according to attack type, see CHAPTER_LINK_monster-ai), intelligence factor, abilities to open doors and follow target around corners, and timing information.

 #### Monster size